Streamerbot/docs/streamerbot/3.api/1.sub-actions/core/commands/Get-Commands.md

 This option will give you the chance to hide any of your commands other formats for example if you have `!shoutout` and `!so` in the commands box it will only show the 1st one having this option unticked would show both when populating the list.

 ### `Only Has Permission`
-This option will filter out all the commands that the user doesn't has permission to use.
+This option will filter out all the commands that the user doesn't have permission to use.

 ## Variables
 :variables-description